aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 configuration at the start of calibration, warnings, cleanup outcome, and recommended next actions.
 It never exposes private staging paths.

-An administrator can select **Apply values and reload**.
+A user who can save the standard Config can select **Apply values and reload**.
 The server writes only the seven derived keys, using the same configuration-save mechanism as the settings page, then queues an application reload.
-It refuses the update if the configuration changed after calibration began; this prevents an older result from overwriting a newer settings edit.
-Operational switches such as Enable and Exclude Only are never changed by calibration.
-The preliminary apply action uses the same version check but permits only the three detection-threshold keys that the result explicitly marked for change.
+It refuses the update if the configuration or bound ASI676MC identity changed after the run began.
+Operational switches such as Enable and Exclude Only are never changed.
+Detection thresholds also remain unchanged after a successful seven-value calibration; a narrow-margin notice directs the user to change them manually if later evidence supports that choice.
+The preliminary apply action permits only threshold keys explicitly marked for change.

-Results are retained in the browser by an unguessable session ID so a user can visit another page and return.
+Results are retained in the browser by unguessable session IDs so a user can visit another page and return.
+Per-tab state plus a shared list prevents tabs from overwriting each other's run.
+Transient polling failures retry without discarding the handle.
 The browser stores no FITS data or calibration values.
-Every result, report, discard, and apply request rechecks session ownership. **Reset / recalibrate** discards the retained result and returns the page to the input view.
+Every result, report, discard, and apply request rechecks ownership and camera binding. **Reset / recalibrate** discards the retained result.

 ## Session storage and cleanup